luisomoreau/sigfox_smarteverything_downlink/README.md

 If nothing happens when you try to perform a downlink request, you may need to upgrade your board's firmware.

-It is a simple procedure that for the 90% of the cases does not require any Hw patch. do the following steps
+It is a simple procedure that for the 90% of the cases does not require any Hw patch. do the following steps:
 1) run the example "ChangeSerial" that change the internal baudrate to 115200 (a fixed baudrate used by the Telit Fw for the upgrade).
 	Read carefully the comments everything is explained.

 2) run the example "FwUpgrade" following the steps that are showed on the terminal.
-	Choose 1
+	Choose 1.

-3) unplug and plug back agin the power (a simple reset is not enougth)
+3) unplug and plug back agin the power (a simple reset is not enougth).

-4) run the "ChangeSerial" again but assigning the old baudrate (otherwise all the other examples are no more running)
+4) run the "ChangeSerial" again but assigning the old baudrate (otherwise all the other examples are no more running).

-if something goes wrong on step (2)... do not panic, run it again but with an easy HW patch just do a  shotcut in this two hole on JP1
+If something goes wrong on step (2)... do not panic, run it again but with an easy HW patch just do a  shotcut in this two hole on JP1.

 ## Sigfox Backend